hku-mars/r3live/README.md

 ```
 We have successfully test our algorithm with version **3.3.1**, **3.4.16**, **4.2.1** and **4.5.3**.

+**Notice:** We have noticed that a large number of users meet a crash of problem after launching our package due to the mismatch of openCV version (see  [issue #11](https://github.com/hku-mars/r3live/issues/11), [issue #20](https://github.com/hku-mars/r3live/issues/20) and [issue #23](https://github.com/hku-mars/r3live/issues/23), and etc.).
+If you meet with similar problems, please make sure that the OpenCV you complied are same as the OpenCV you run with.
+This is **very very** important to launch R3LIVE correctly.

 ## 4. Build R3LIVE on ROS:
 Clone this repository and catkin_make:
 ```